mgifos/quick-plan/README.md

 ## Known issues

-- It is highly recommanded to use Google Spreadsheets or LibreOffice Calc to edit CSV files, as they both force line-feed (LF) instead of carriage-return (CR) character for internal line breaks when defining workouts.
+- It is highly recommended to use Google Spreadsheets or LibreOffice Calc to edit CSV files, as they both force line-feed (LF) instead of carriage-return (CR) character for internal line breaks when defining workouts.
 The parser we use is not able to parse CR values within the quoted values at the moment.